 For an article of around 500 words or less, prices start from £250.

 For an article of around 1000 words, prices start from £350

 For an article of around 2000 words, prices start from £500.

-LinkedIn bios: I write a lot of LinkedIn bios, and love capturing the essence of an individual or business within a limited word count.
+I write a lot of LinkedIn bios, and love capturing the essence of an individual or business within a limited word count.
 People rant and rave like lunatics about my LI bios, and I charge a fixed fee of £450 plus VAT for each one.
-I offer discounts for two or more bios booked and paid for at the same time, so get in touch if you’d like to treat your whole team to a brilliant new bio.
+I offer discounts for two or more LinkedIn bios booked and paid for at the same time, so get in touch if you’d like to treat your whole team to a brilliant new bio.
 If you’re a member of the site, hook up with me, and read my recommendations – they simply cannot get enough.